sharmaprishita10/MindfulU/README.md

 ### Description

 This is an e-learning platform where users can subscribe to programs and enroll in courses.
 Upon enrollment, they receive hypothetical Zoom links and study materials via email.
-Users can also submit and view reviews for programs, track their enrolled courses, and navigate easily using a back-to-top arrow for a seamless learning experience.
+Users can also submit and view reviews for programs, courses, and navigate easily using a back-to-top arrow for a seamless learning experience.

 ### Getting Started